JiangLabSysImmune/TetTCR-SeqHD_V2/README.md

 UPDATED: 6/21/22 by Michael Malone

 # USAGE
-1.MAKE SURE THE PEPTIDE REFERENCE CSV FILE FORMAT IS CORRECT (and called peptide.csv).
+1. MAKE SURE THE PEPTIDE REFERENCE CSV FILE FORMAT IS CORRECT (and called peptide.csv).
 Example:
 name,Ntsequence,AAsequence,gene,category
 IA2,TTCATTGACTCTTACATCTGCCAGGTT,SLSPLQAEL,IA2,self
 Empty,AACCTGGTTCCGATGGTTGCTACCGTT,Empty,Empty,Empty
 Note: for the Empty, Capitalize E!

-2.copy all the files in this directory to the working directory where all the fastq files are.
+2. Copy all the files in this directory to the working directory where all the fastq files are.

-3.run the run.sh script
+3. Run the run.sh script
 bash run.sh Rhapsody_dbec.csv tet_R1.fastq.gz tet_R2.fastq.gz > log &
 Remember to send the stdout to log file, otherwise the last step will be interupted.

 Note: you may need to change some of the variables in src/tet.sh (particularly the conda environments)
-      you may also need to edit some of the variables in run.sh, depending on needs
+      you may also need to edit some of the variables in run.sh, depending on needs specifically update the conda source on line XXX of run.sh

 Input files:
   1. Rhapsody_dbec.csv = *_DBEC_MolsPerCell.csv (output from SBG)